VLVentura/Games/TicTacToe_py/README.md

 #### History and score

-History and score are opttions that show the last 5 games played and top 5 players with the best scores.
+History and score are options that show the last 5 games played and top 5 players with the best scores.
 They're implemented using the ```sqlite3``` module.

 #### Online